Soneso/stellar-ios-mac-sdk/docs/2-Key-Pairs.md

 ```

-You can obtain the human readable secret seed (base64 encoded seed) with the following command:```swift
+You can obtain the human readable secret seed (base64 encoded seed) with the following command:

 ```swift